Freedom of Information Training

 The implications of the Freedom of Information Act in the workplace can be difficult to comprehend.
 But there are many instances when it will be crucial for your employees to have an understanding of the law and the role that they play in helping your organisation remain compliant.

-By the end of this 60-minute module your employees will have a better understanding of what Freedom of Information Act is and how it is applied in the workplace.
+By the end of this 60-minute elearning module, your employees will have a better understanding of what Freedom of Information Act is and how it is applied in the workplace.
+You'll learn who is affected by the Act and what must be included in requests and how to reply.

-- Describe the Freedom of Information (FOI) Act, and know who it applies to
+- Describe and understand the Freedom of Information (FOI) Act

 - Identify how the FOI Act affects them and your organisation

-- Outline how organisations should respond to requests
+- Outline how organisations should respond to FOI requests

 - Identify when organisations can refuse requests.